HB1376 (2026) Detail

 In the Year of Our Lord Two Thousand Twenty-Six

-AN ACT relative to a parent's ability to raise their child in a manner consistent with the child's biological sex.
+AN ACT relative to a parent's ability to raise their child in a manner consistent with the child's biological sex and relative to breast surgeries for minors.

 Be it Enacted by the Senate and House of Representatives in General Court convened:

-1 New Paragraph; Definitions; Parenting Based on Biological Sex Excluded.
-Amend RSA 169-C:3 by inserting after paragraph II the following new paragraph:
+1 Definitions; Parenting Based on Biological Sex Excluded.
+Amend RSA 169-C:3, II to read as follows:

-II-a.
-"Abused child" shall not include a child who has been raised by their parent or guardian consistent with their biological sex, including but not limited to referring to a child consistent with their biological sex and making mental health or medical decisions based on the child's biological sex.
+(b) No child shall be considered an "abused child" under this chapter for the reason that they have been raised by their parent or guardian consistent with their biological sex, including but not limited to referring to a child consistent with their biological sex and making mental health or medical decisions based on the child's biological sex.
+Nothing in this subparagraph shall be construed to authorize any other acts or omissions that meet the definition of "abused child" in subparagraph II(a).

 2 New Section; Basis for Findings of Child Abuse; Exclusions.
 Amend RSA 169-C by inserting after section 6-b the following new section:

-III.
-Evidence of conduct establishing the rebuttable presumption of harm defined in RSA 169-C:12;
+(c) Evidence of conduct establishing the rebuttable presumption of harm defined in RSA 169-C:12-f;

 3 New Paragraph; Endangering Child Welfare; Exclusion Added.
 Amend RSA 639:3 by inserting after paragraph VI the following new paragraph: